 - To demonstrate serious intent and devotion of energy to practicing art

-- Applicants who apply to this program are also eligible to apply for funding to other Arts Nova Scotia programs
+Applicants who apply to this program are also eligible to apply for funding to other Arts Nova Scotia programs

 - Living expenses for individuals during the period of the project

-- Promotion and Publicity
+- Promotion and publicity (for Present Grants only)